 5. Customize iOS App Icon

-- Select the logo image file and click Add button to add the logo png file into the project.
+- Select the logo image file and click Add button to add the logo png file to the project.
 Note: the size of the iOS 11 icon must be 120*120 pixels.

-- Click and open the info.plist file again, and add Icon files item to it.
+- Click and open the info.plist file again, and add the Icon files item to it.